kiganyamburu/Weather-Forecasting-Model/README.md

 ---

 **Note**: This is a data analysis and forecasting project.
 Always refer to official weather services for real-time weather forecasts and warnings.
+**Note**: This is a data analysis and forecasting project.
+Always refer to official weather services for real-time weather forecasts and warnings.